 Step 4: Personalize the In-App Experience

 Show different interfaces for new vs. returning users.
-Leverage in-app guides, tooltips, checklists, and tailored content for newcomers:
+Leverage in-app guides, tooltips, checklists, and tailored content for newcomers.

 Step 5: Loop in Your Team for High-Value Users

+Define what "high-value" means for your business.
 With in-app features, set alerts to notify your team when:

 - A key user signs up.